-In general, according to the US Census Bureau in 2018, most production houses in the US took about 4-6 months to build once building got started.
+In general, according to the US Census Bureau in 2018, the average time it takes to build a house for most production houses in the US was about 4-6 months once building got started.
 Custom homes, on average, took about 10-16 months.

 This doesn't include the time required to have an architect design your home.
-And it doesn't include time spent finding a lot or working out the details of the contract with the builder before work got started.
+And it doesn't include time spent finding a lot or working out the details of the contract before building.

-Of course, there are many factors that can impact this number.
-It's not a guarantee.
+Of course, many factors that can impact the time it takes to build a particular single-family home.

 To get the most accurate estimate possible, please speak with your particular builder.
-Or if you plan to build in the greater Columbia, SC area, you are welcome to get in touch with us about your project.
 If we are your builder, we will be glad to give an estimate for your home's build time as we walk through the building process with you.

 Whether you have your lot already or not.

-If you want to have a custom home built but you do not have a lot, this may cause a delay in your build time.
-Some builders will expect you to have a lot before you can get started on your project.
-Other builders may have lots you can purchase from them.
+If you want to have a custom home built but need to find a lot, this may cause a delay in your build time.
+Some builders will expect you to build on your land and own a lot before they can start on your project.
+Other builders may have lots you can purchase directly from them.

 The size of the house.